lsuhpchelp/OllamaOnDemand/README.md

 2. Edit `form.yml.erb`: set your cluster name and update the queue/partition list, and add additional options appropriate to your HPC system.
 3. Edit `submit.yml.erb`: set your job submission script.
 In this sample app, Slurm is set up as the job scheduler.
 4. Edit `manifest.yml`: set app information as appropriate to your HPC system.
-5. Edit `template/script.sh.erb`: set the path to Ollama OnDemand container and adjust other Ollama OnDemand command-line options as appropriate to your HPC system.
+5. Edit `template/script.sh.erb`: set the path to Ollama OnDemand container, adjust other Ollama OnDemand command-line options, and edit other parts of the script as appropriate to your HPC system.

 ### 5.2 Local Deployment